 Reducing Violations: Tips for Faculty

-- The tenets of the Virginia Tech Graduate Honor Code will be strictly enforced in this course, and all assignments shall be subject to the stipulations of the Graduate Honor Code.
+- The tenets of the Virginia Tech Graduate Honor Code will be strictly enforced in this course, and all assignments will be subject to the stipulations of the Graduate Honor Code.
 For more information on the Graduate Honor Code, please refer to the GHS Constitution.

 - Remind students of your expectations when giving each assignment.
 Be clear about what resources students are permitted to use and what, if any, collaboration is allowed.
 Consider outlining these expectations in writing on the assignment or in the syllabus so that there will be no confusion.